|Sun, Jan 4, 2015||

 Due to scheduling constraints in our new home, please note that classes are now held on the same day as ritual, in the afternoon.
 Class are now held from 4-6pm, then there is a 1-hour meal break, and ritual begins at 7pm.

-Our public classes and rituals are held every Sunday throughout the year, at The University of Toronto Multifaith Centre (569 Spadina Ave, 2nd floor, main activity hall).
+Our public classes and rituals are held every Sunday throughout the year, at The University of Toronto Multifaith Centre (569 Spadina Ave, 2nd floor, main activity hall), unless otherwise specified below.
 Class begins at 4pm and circle at 7pm.

 The classes follow a year-long cycle that starts at Samhain each year, but students can start at any point during the year and attend as many or as few classes as they wish.
 They are offered on a drop-in basis, with no advance registration required.